CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 An __API__ or __Application Programming Interface__, in simple terms is a bunch of code that helps interact with a lot of backend code.
 It provides definite input, output, and error pathways to the backend code.You can write a basic API using functions in Python.

 A __REST__ API or a __REpresentational State Transfer__ API is an API that follows constraints and operating standards called REST.
 This standard is popularly used in web services.
 To list the tenets of a REST API is worth an entire article.
-To summarize them, they standardise service responses so that reading them becomes device/platform independent.
+Lets just say they standardise service responses so that reading them becomes device/platform independent.
 This includes, giving responses in JSON/XML, and using only a few HTTP headers (POST, PUT, GET, DELETE).
 In this project we're going to create a REST API using Django REST framework.
 A framework is a set of libraries that do most of the heavy lifting for us, and allow us to focus on the functionality of the API rather than thinking about its low-level details.

 __Create, Read, Update, and Delete__ or __CRUD__ are a set of basic functions which any service that interacts with a persistent storage (i.e Database) requires.
 In this project, we will be making an app which does CRUD operations on a Postgres database.